tensorpack/tensorpack/examples/DoReFa-Net/README.md

 + [Trained Ternary Quantization](https://arxiv.org/abs/1612.01064), with (W,A,G)=(t,32,32).
 + [Binarized Neural Networks](https://arxiv.org/abs/1602.02830), with (W,A,G)=(1,1,32).

-These different quantization techniques achieves the following accuracy in this implementation:
+These quantization techniques achieves the following ImageNet performance in this implementation:

 | Model              | W,A,G       | Top 1 Error |
 |:-------------------|-------------|------------:|